claudiodekker/inertia-laravel-testing/README.md

 ```

 ## `etc`
-By default, this library will automatically make sure that you didn't forget to assert against some props, by automatically
+This library will automatically fail your test when you haven't interacted with at least one of the props in a scope,
-detecting and failing your test when you haven't interacted with every prop in a scope at least once.
-However, at times,
+which is generally a very useful feature.
+However, at times, you might run into situations where you're working with
-you might run into situations where you're working with unreliable data (such as from a feed), or with data that you
+unreliable data (such as from a feed), or with data that you really don't want interact with to keep your test simple.
-really don't want interact with to keep your test simple.
 For those situations, the `etc` method exists:

 ```php
 $response->assertInertia(fn (Assert $page) => $page